syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 </tr>
 </table>

-## NuGet installation
+## NuGet Configuration

 To install SfPopupLayout control in the application, configure the NuGet package of the Syncfusion components.

 Refer to the following KB to configure the NuGet package of the Syncfusion components:

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

-### SfPopupLayout for Xamarin.Forms

 The following NuGet package should be added to use SfPopupLayout control in the application: